- A number of people were injured on a train in Southern Germany after a teenage Afghan refugee attacked passengers with an axe.

 - There have been reports that the attacker yelled “Allah Akbar” during his attack and investigators are looking into the claim.

 Germany was the target of a brutal attack yesterday.
-Passengers on a train in southern Germany were left with nowhere to run, as a teenage Afghan refugee began attacking patrons with an axe.
+Passengers on a southern Germany train were left with nowhere to run, as a teenage Afghan refugee began attacking patrons with an axe.

 A group from Hong Kong may have gotten the worst of it.
 Three people in their group (a 62-year-old man, his 58-year-old wife, their 27-year-old daughter, her 31-year-old boyfriend) were seriously injured, one luckily was left with only slight injuries.
 Although, fourteen people were treated for shock after the assault.